Las Vegas shooting: Country music stars react with shock and disbelief

 Country music star Jason Aldean was on stage when a gunman attacked the Route 91 Harvest Festival in Las Vegas, Nevada late Sunday night.

-At least 20 concertgoers were killed and at least 100 others were injured, according to local authorities, who said Monday that the casualties are still being counted.
+At least 50 concertgoers were killed and more than 200 were injured, according to local authorities.

 Aldean, who was the headliner on the final night of the festival, was able to take shelter.
 A representative for Aldean confirmed that "he, his band and crew are all unharmed."